 - Design Veeam Backup & Replication infrastructure.

 Define how many machines do you need to protect and the amount of disk space in use by those machines.
-To gather data on your virtual infrastructure, you can use Veeam ONE or RVTools.
-For detailed instructions on how to gather data for your protection scope for virtual or physical machines, see the Veeam Backup & Replication Best Practice Guide.

 After defining the protection scope, calculate how much of the total amount of data is actually changing on a daily basis.
 This information is required because of the mechanism of how Veeam Backup & Replication creates a backup chain.
 At the first run, Veeam Backup & Replication creates a full backup file; at the second and further runs, Veeam Backup & Replication creates an incremental backup file that contains only the blocks that has been changes since the last backup.
 As a result, the daily change rate has a significant impact on the backup window and the storage capacity needed to store the backups.
 As Veeam Backup & Replication creates image-level or block level backups, you need to know the daily change rate on the block level.
 For VMware vSphere or Microsoft Hyper-V, you can use Veeam ONE to measure and generate a report on the daily change rate of VMs.